RicoJia/dream_cartographer/rgbd_slam_rico/README.md

 python3 scripts/visualize_pointcloud_open3d.py
 ```

 - Rviz is not being used because it's less CPU-friendly and crashes often.

+5. There's a script for recording rosbags.

+- `roslaunch realsense2_camera rs_camera.launch align_depth:=true`.
+It listens to the topic there
+- `python3 scripts/record_realsense_topics_in_bag.py`

 ## Implementation Notes